taotriad/BabySomnia/Basic_facts_about_Dreamcatcher.md

 * **Dami** (Lee Yu-bin) [Dah-mee].
 Main rapper, lead dancer.
 Born 1997.
 Calls herself panda.
 Fighter Name: Gunpo Insanity.
 Animal: panda (🐼)
 * **Gahyun** (Lee Ga-hyun) [Kah-hyawn].
 Lead rapper, vocalist.
 Born 1999.
 Fighter Name: Bundang Thornfield.
 Animal: fox (🦊)

+> [!NOTE]
-*Note:* Material prior to July 2024 has Gahyun\'s name romanised as Gahyeon; this was done by the agency in an effort to pair her name with Yoohyeon.
+> Material prior to July 2024 has Gahyun\'s name romanised as Gahyeon; this was done by the agency in an effort to pair her name with Yoohyeon.

+> [!NOTE]
+> In March 2026 Gahyun signed a contract with Hogiroun Company as an actress; her stage name is **Lee Seoyul**.

+> [!NOTE]
-*Note:* Handong often refers to herself as Dongie or Dong Dong.
-For a non-native speaker Dong Dong might be a bad idea to use, since there's a Korean word that sounds similar that means poop.
+> Handong often refers to herself as Dongie or Dong Dong.
+For a non-native speaker Dong Dong might be a bad idea to use, since there's a Korean
+> word that sounds similar that means poop.
 Handong herself has pronounced her own name wrong a lot of times, with hilarious results.

 ### Nightmares / phobias